pranita28Dane/VarsityPro-Assignment-Task/README.md

 python manage.py runserver
 ```

 The project should now be running locally.
-You can access the admin panel at http://localhost:8000/ and use the superuser credentials you created to log in.

 ## API Documentation
 For API documentation and usage examples, please refer to the API Documentation file.